chrissy-dev/chrissy.dev/src/privacy.md

 demand the removal of it from this website.
 To do so, please [notify me](mailto:hello@chriscollins.me) and point me to the entry in question.

+## Analytics

+In common with almost most websites, I use a web analytics service (Google Analytics) to help me understand how people use my website.
+These cookies are served by Google - a third party.
+I have enabled the 'Anonymize IP' option so that the analytics data does not contain any information that identifies you personally.

 ## Changes to the policy

 If I change the contents of this policy, those changes will become effective the moment I publish them on my website.